DevExpress/devextreme-documentation/api-reference/10 UI Components/dxGantt/3 Methods/exportToPdf(options).md

 ---

-The **export** method allows you to save information about the Gantt chart's layout, appearance, and tasks.
+The **exportToPdf** method allows you to save information about the Gantt chart's layout, appearance, and tasks.
 This method supports the following options:

 - **format** {string | width?: number, height?: number } - Specifies the document size.
 - **landscape** {boolean} - Specifies whether to use horizontal orientation for the document.